NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/Upgrading.rst

                b2cTenant=${B2C_TENANT:-nrfassettrackerusers} \
                unwiredlabsApiKey=${UNWIRED_LABS_API_KEY}

-If the command throws an error, you can find the detailed log message using the following command:
+If the command gives an error, you can find the detailed log message using the following command:

 .. code-block:: bash